wnkbll/lockpick/zapret/readme.md

 1) disable all DPI bypass software including any VPN and zapret itself
 2) run `blockcheck/blockcheck.cmd` to discover DPI bypass strategies
-3) if your ISP fakes DNS - change DNS. if your ISP redirects DNS - use encrypted DNS. then restart blockcheck.
+3) if your ISP fakes DNS - change DNS. if your ISP redirects DNS - use encrypted DNS.
 4) open `blockcheck.log` and find working winws strategies (command line options)
 5) if you can combine found strategies for http, https, quic. need knowledge how DPI bypass works.
 6) run winws instances as admin from zapret-winws